 Figure 8-3: Draw out the first two steps of Hangman as boxes with descriptions.

 But the game doesn’t end after the player guesses one letter.
-It needs to check to see if that letter is in the secret word or not.
+It needs to check if that letter is in the secret word or not.

-There are two possibilities: the letter will either be in the word or it won't be.
-This means we need to add two new boxes to our flowchart.
-From the "Ask player to guess a letter" box, we can only move to the "Letter is in secret word" box or the "Letter is not in secret word" box.
-This will create a branch (that is, a split) in the flow chart, as show in Figure 8-4:
+There are two possibilities: the letter is either in the word or not.
+You’ll add two new boxes to the flowchart, one for each case.
+This creates a branch in the flow chart, as show in Figure 8-4:

-We can add boxes for those cases too.
-We don’t need an arrow from the “Letter is in secret word” box to the “Player has run out of body parts and loses” box, because it’s impossible to lose as long as you are only guessing correct letters.
-Also, it's impossible to win as long as you are guessing only incorrect letters, so we don’t need to draw that arrow either.
-Our flow chart now looks like Figure 8-5.
+You don’t need an arrow from the “Letter is in secret word” box to the “Player has run out of body parts and loses” box, because it’s impossible to lose as long as the player guesses correctly.
+It’s also impossible to win as long as the player is guessing incorrectly, so you don’t need to draw that arrow either.
+The flow chart now looks like Figure 8-5.

 Figure 8-5: After the branch, the steps continue on their separate paths.

-Once the player has won or lost, we'll ask them if they want to play again with a new secret word.
+Once the player has won or lost, ask them if they want to play again with a new secret word.
 If the player doesn’t want to play again, the program will end.
-If the program doesn’t end, we think of a new secret word, as shown in Figure 8-6:
+If the program doesn’t end, it thinks up a new secret word.
+This is shown in Figure 8-6.

-This flow chart might look like it is finished, but there's something we're forgetting: the player doesn’t guess a letter just once.
-They have to keep guessing letters over and over until they either win or lose.
-We need to draw two new arrows so the flow chart shows this, as shown in Figure 8-7.
+The player doesn’t guess a letter just once.
+They have to keep guessing letters until they win or lose.
+You’ll draw two new arrows, as shown in Figure 8-7.

-Figure 8-7: The game does not always end after a guess.
-The new arrows (outlined) show that the player can guess again.
+Figure 8-7: The new arrows (outlined) show the player can guess again.

-We are forgetting something else, as well.
-What if the player guesses a letter that they've guessed before?
-Rather than have them win or lose in this case, we'll allow them to guess a different letter instead, as shown in Figure 8-8.
+What if the player guesses the same letter again?
+Rather than have them win or lose in this case, allow them to guess a different letter instead.
+This new box is shown in Figure 8-8.

 Figure 8-8: Adding a step in case the player guesses a letter they already guessed.

-We also need some way to show the player how they’re doing.
-In order to do this, we'll show them the hangman board, as well as the secret word (with blanks for the letters they haven't guessed yet).
+The player needs to know how they’re doing in the game.
+The program should show them the hangman board and the secret word (with blanks for the letters they haven't guessed yet).
 These visuals will let them see how close they are to winning or losing the game.

-We'll need to update this information every time the player guesses a letter.
-We can add a “Show the board and blanks to the player.” box to the flow chart between the “Come up with a secret word" box and the “Ask player to guess a letter" box, as shown in Figure 8-9.
-This box will remind us that we need to show the player an updated hangman board so they can see which letters they have guessed correctly and which letters are not in the secret word.
+This information is updated every time the player guesses a letter.
+Add a “Show the board and blanks to the player.” box to the flow chart between the “Come up with a secret word” and the “Ask player to guess a letter” boxes.
+These boxes are shown in Figure 8-9.

 Figure 8-9: Adding “Show the board and blanks to the player.” to give the player feedback.

 That looks good!
-This flow chart completely maps out everything that can possibly happen in Hangman, and in what order.
-Of course this flow chart is just an example-you won't really need to use it, because you're just using the source code that's given here.
-But when you design your own games, a flow chart can help you remember everything you need to code.
+This flow chart completely maps out everything that can happen in Hangman and in what order.
+When you design your own games, a flow chart can help you remember everything you need to code.